adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-It's very close to Java variant, just a bit behind.
+Not that far to Java variant, just a bit behind.
 But as workers are fully loaded here, contrary to Spring Boot which is limited by database, Java stays by far the clear winner for raw performance (in sacrifice of some memory obviously).

 ### Conclusion

 Here are the final req/s results for each framework.
 Note that I do my best for PHP by choosing MySQL which shows the best results overall.

-{{< chart type="timeseries" title="Scenario 2" >}}
+{{< chart type="timeseries" title="Scenario 1" >}}
 [
     {
         label: 'Laravel',